 More details related to each of the above high level points are included in the appendix of this Liaison Statement.
 The appendix also contains several explicit questions for which IEEE 802 requests responses from 3GPP.

 IEEE 802 looks forward to a continued and productive interchange between our two organizations on these and other issues during the development of LAA and beyond.
-The next two IEEE 802 plenary meetings are scheduled for 7-12 May 2017 in Daejeon, Korea and 9-14 July in Berlin, Germany.
+The next two IEEE 802 meetings are scheduled for 7-12 May 2017 in Daejeon, Korea and 9-14 July 2017 in Berlin, Germany.

 Regards,